sam-thurman/darksky-lab-seattle-ds/README.md

 #### Deliverable
 The deliverable here is a well documented jupyter notebook detailing your process and provide a final recommendation to your boss regarding the broadcasting rights.
-Make sure that you define the null and alternative hypothesis, describe which statistical test you used and why it is appropriate.
+Make sure that you define the null and alternative hypotheses, and describe which statistical test you used and why it is appropriate.
 All assumptions you are making should be made explicit.

 ### Some Final Advice